How To Drive Diamondback Gulch Jeep Trail In Sedona

 • Lacks optional viewpoints or side hiking trails

-• The gulch is quite intimidating for any nervous drivers
+• The gulch is quite intimidating for nervous drivers

 Map of the Diamondback Gulch off road adventure 4WD Jeep Trail in Sedona Arizona

-Map of a clockwise drive around Diamondback Gulch Jeep Trail in Sedona
+Our map of the clockwise drive around Diamondback Gulch Jeep Trail in Sedona

 Map key:

-• Red Line – Diamondback Gulch section with 300 ft drop and 400 ft climb
+• Red – Diamondback Gulch section with 300 ft drop and 400 ft climb

-• Green Line – Rocky section to the end
+• Green – Rocky section to the end

 Best Time To Drive Diamondback Gulch

-We would suggest avoiding mid morning to mid afternoon when the bulk of drivers and tours will be navigating Diamondback Gulch.
-Either get out early like we did, or save it until way later in the day.
-Just make sure you complete the trail before it gets dark.
+We would avoid mid-morning through mid-afternoon when the bulk of drivers and tours will be navigating Diamondback Gulch.
+Either get out early like we did or save it until way later in the day, just make sure you complete the trail before it gets dark.

-We drove Diamondback Gulch early on a December morning during our visit to Sedona in Winter and we had the entire trail to ourselves from start to finish.
-We even stopped to get our drone up a few times and still nobody passed us.
+We had the entire trail to ourselves from start to finish because we visited Sedona in winter.
+We even stopped to put our drone up a few times and still nobody passed us.

 More From Sedona